Mandarin Foreign Language Immersion Program

 In our program, students spend part of the day receiving math and science instruction in Mandarin Chinese, then receive instruction in reading and social studies in English.
 The goals of the program are to acquire proficiency in listening and speaking, acquire an understanding of and appreciation for other cultures, and acquire some proficiency in reading and writing.

 Learning a second language can have long-term educational benefits for your student, and research has shown that immersion is the most effective way to learn a language.
 The process of learning a second language at an early age has a positive effect on intellectual growth and enriches and enhances a child’s mental development.
 Bilingual students typically perform better than monolingual students on tasks that call for divergent thinking, pattern recognition, and problem solving.
 Additionally, bilingual students will have a head start on college requirements and will experience increased job opportunities in many careers where knowing another language is an asset.

 Professionals who know other languages are called on to travel and exchange information with people in the U.S. and other countries throughout their careers.
 Knowing more than one language enhances opportunities in government, business, law, medicine and health care, teaching, technology, the military, communications, industry, social service, and marketing.

-We are now enrolling Pre-K to 3rd grade Chinese Immersion classes, limited spaces available.
+We are now enrolling Kindergarten to 3rd grade Chinese Immersion classes, limited spaces available.